Marc Kinchen and the MK DUBs. The legendary House music producer - From Detroit, USA. Yes, Detroit!

 And that remix is this one - Masters At Work Featuring India– I Can't Get No Sleep / MK MIX – 1993

 Listening to it just makes you smile.
-In fact, the other mix that he does on the same single is just as good.
+The other mix that he does on the same single is just as good.
 Brilliant in fact.
 (Masters At Work Featuring India – I Can't Get No Sleep / MK dub – 1993).
 But for some reason.
 I don’t know why I just prefer this remix.

 ‘I Can’t Get No Sleep’ is close to being my favorite house tune of all time.
 Marc Kinchen achieved something with this remix that takes it beyond a normal House music tune.